The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 Administrative hours.
 Everything else — email, internal meetings, bookkeeping, scheduling, vendor management, fixing things that broke.
 The hours that feel busy but don’t move any needle.

-Here’s the math that matters: if you work 55 hours per week and 35% is administrative, that’s 19 hours per week on work that doesn’t generate revenue, support revenue, or grow the business.
+Here’s the math that matters: if you work 55 hours per week and 35% is administrative, that’s 19 hours per week on work that doesn’t generate revenue, support revenue, or grow the practice.
 At a conservative $150/hour opportunity cost, that’s $148,000 per year in owner-time spent on non-strategic work.

 Which hours should you reclaim first?